Frequently Asked Questions

 How much does it cost?

-What does 'revoking' an allowance do?
+What does revoking do?

-Why do I have to pay gas to revoke?
+Why do I pay gas to revoke?

 Which wallets and chains do you support?